Nuni Omot

+Omot has played for a variety of international basketball teams, and is most known for his MVP season in the Basketball Africa League (BAL) with Al Ahly.
+On the national team level, Omot represents the South Sudan national team.
+He played with the Bright Stars at the 2023 FIBA Basketball World Cup and the 2024 Olympics.

 Early life and high school

 Omot was born in a refugee camp in Nairobi, Kenya to Pillow and Kwot Omot.
 His parents and brother Aba lived in the camp for three years, following a dangerous 440-mile journey from Gambela, Ethiopia to the Kenyan border in escape from an ongoing civil war.
 They were arrested, spending one week in prison, before being freed with help from the United Nations and settling in the camp, which was crowded and did not provide adequate food.
 In 1996, Omot's mother and siblings moved to Minnesota with the help of Lutheran Immigration and Refugee Service.
-However, his father was barred from the United States due to medical reasons.
+However, his father was barred from the United States for medical reasons.

 Living in Minnesota, Omot was looked after by his brother Aba, while his mother worked two jobs at Menards and Burlington Coat Factory to support the family.
 Omot first began playing football as a wide receiver, but he started playing basketball after a growth spurt.
 He also played soccer but basketball soon became his primary focus.

 As a junior in high school, Omot joined the junior varsity basketball team at Mahtomedi High School in Mahtomedi, Minnesota.
 He moved up to varsity in his senior season, averaging 18 points, 6 rebounds, and 2 assists.
 Omot earned All-Conference and honorable mention All-State accolades in his final year at Mahtomedi.
 Still, he failed to earn any NCAA Division I scholarship offers in high school.